18F/tsp-uswds/README.md

 ## Contributing

-To provide feedback on this repository [open an issue](https://github.com/GSA/tsp-uswds/issues/new).
+To provide feedback on this repository, [open an issue](https://github.com/GSA/tsp-uswds/issues/new).

 ### Public domain